I’m not that good at remembering events. However I do recall exactly how we started saving money – and it all started by chance back in 2007.

 We began tracking our expenses

-The following day I created a simple template and printed two copies of it, one for each of us.
-It had 4 columns:
+Initially, we just wanted to know when our outgoings exceeded our salaries.
+So I created a simple template and printed two copies of it, one for each of us.
+They had 4 columns:

 - Item bought

 - Cumulative amount spent

 So our life didn’t change – we continued going out and buying stuff just as much as before.
 The only difference was that every evening we would write down how much we had spent during the day.

 We found it super easy.
 It was actually great we were doing this together, as sometimes one of us (usually, me!) would forget to write down the expenses, and the other would remind them.

 It was really useful to see the timing of our expenses.
 We would update the Cumulative Amount Spent every day, and if was growing too close to what we had earned in the month, we would just delay the next purchase, or the next dinner, to the following month.
 This was great because we didn’t feel we were renouncing to anything – we were just delaying it for a few days.
 This allowed us to stay within our limits from the very beginning.

 Soon after, with a couple of months of expenses tracked, we started seeing some patterns emerge.
 For example, I am a stationery junkie (I could spend hours at Muji or Paperchase..), and it was clear I was spending too much on notebooks, pens, and the likes.
 At that point, a few adjustments here and there allowed us not only to breakeven, but to start saving money too.